 Here in Louisville, the Louisville Metro Department of Public Health and Wellness is busy pre-treating and testing mosquitoes in mosquito prone areas across Jefferson County.
 They want to make sure the public is aware that the mosquitoes responsible for transmitting Zika Virus are container breeders, which means individuals will be most effective at mosquito elimination and population control by eliminating standing water on their properties.
 While the primary vector, Aedes Aegytpi is not super common here, the Aedes Albopictus is, and they are both aggressive daytime feeders and container breeders.
 Local officials also remind the public that if they travel to Zika affected areas, they should avoid mosquitoes and mosquito bites for three weeks after their return to avoid transmitting Zika to the local mosquito population.

 With the possibility of Zika Virus arriving in Louisville this summer, the 5 T’s of mosquito control are more important than ever.
 With container breeders, like the mosquitoes responsible for transmitting Zika Virus, eliminating standing water on your property is key to mosquito population growth prevention.
 For even further reduction of mosquitoes in your yard call Mosquito Squad of Louisville.
-Our traditional barrier spray eliminates 85-90% of mosquitoes on your property and continues to work for up to 3 weeks.
+Our traditional barrier treatment eliminates 85-90% of mosquitoes on your property and continues to work for up to 3 weeks.